hashicorp/nomad/website/source/docs/job-specification/template.html.md

 ## `template` Parameters

+- `change_mode` `(string: "restart")` - Specifies the behavior Nomad should take if the rendered template changes.
+The possible values are:

+  - `"noop"` - take no action (continue running the task)
+  - `"restart"` - restart the task
+  - `"signal"` - send a configurable signal to the task

 - `change_signal` `(string: "")` - Specifies the signal to send to the task as a string like `"SIGUSR1"` or `"SIGINT"`.
 This option is required if the `change_mode` is `signal`.